 More information about special education during the 2021-22 school year can be downloaded in these FAQs.

-Remote learning is not an option this fall, unless a district has created a virtual school within its district, if a child is enrolled in a Commonwealth Virtual School, or if a child requires a home/hospital tutoring program.
+Remote learning is not an option this year, unless a district has created a virtual school within its district, if a child is enrolled in a Commonwealth Virtual School, or if a child requires a home/hospital tutoring program.

 For updates on COVID-19 in Massachusetts see the Mass.gov COVID-19 Updates and Information website.

 In some cases, the information you might be looking for can be found by contacting your local school district, because they know the details about your child's individual school.
 You can also visit our family webpage to access a range of topics for parents and guardians.